If you want a seemingly impossible task, try to find all the descriptive words that begin with letter Z. You'll be up for quite a while!

-That’s because the letter Z has many fewer words it begins with that much more common letters, such as S, R, or T. The letter X, in fact, is the one letter that in the English language has the fewest amount of words it starts with.
-But in this situation, Z isn’t that far behind X!
+That's because the letter Z heads up many fewer words than more common letters, such as S, R, or T. The letter X, in fact, is the letter in the English language that starts off the fewest amount of words.
+But in this situation, Z isn't that far behind X!

 Zany, what a zany word!
 In the days of yore, zany wasn't an adjective, but a person; specifically, a clown given to extravagant, outlandish gestures.
 Since that time, the clown has vanished, but the description of his antics remains.

 Zany, used as an adjective, implies crazy, wild, and out-there antics; just another of the many descriptive words that begin with letter Z.

 Do you want to really impress your friends?
 See if you can work this gem into a conversation!
 Zeitgeist is a German word, and roughly translates as "the spirit of the age."

 Try saying this at a party: "Fear of the economy, spending down debt, and refusing to spend money, yes, that is the current zeitgeist of our times!"
 Watch all the jaws drop!
 People will either think you're a genius, or you got stuck in a cave with a lighter and a dictionary.

 If you can take the teasing, you may also be elevated to Einstein status in your circle of acquaintances.
 It's worth a try.

 Cursing is so banal.
 Everyone does it, and there are so many times you can hear the same old four-letter words without wanting to yawn.